Leaderboard

 4 points

-Well, that was unexpected - the biennial appearance of a northerly gale.
+27. Well, that was unexpected - the biennial appearance of a northerly gale.
 Downright stormy in the morning with the trampoline bobbing up and down disconcertingly, just as well the winter tethers were still in place.
 Amazed the local farmer kept sowing seeds through all this as literal sandstorms were coming off the fields - the machine must place the seeds a good way into the soil.
 Reminded me of the sandstorms you passed through heading into Elgin on the A96 from the east, ah the memories as that area is now a Travelodge and fledgling business park.
 Anyway, copious amounts of sunshine accompanying the gale and cold with a max of 6c.
-Going to be a cold night, already down to 0c outside.3 points
+Going to be a cold night, already down to 0c outside.

 3 points